 Austin is an accomplished songwriter in his own right, having singles with the band Radio Romance as well as “Headlights” by new artist Filmore which was featured at the Stagecoach music festival and has surpassed 1 million plays on Spotify.
 Learn more at theworkshopmusic.com

-iRussi has performed worldwide with Miley for the past 5 years as her background vocalist and is currently launching her solo career, working with hit songwriter, Adam Watts with Broken City Music.
+Julia has performed worldwide with Miley for the past 8 years as her background vocalist, as well as with The Chainsmokers and others.
+Julia is currently launching her solo career, working with hit songwriter, Adam Watts with Broken City Music.
 Their combined work has contributed to over 50 million albums sold worldwide.
 She is an accomplished songwriter herself, having written a string of hit songs over the years.
-Learn more at iRussiOfficial.com
+Learn more at JuliaRossOfficial.com

 Micah Sannan Micah started his music career in 2005.
 Hopping on a tour bus as lead guitarist for the band Falling Up (Tooth and Nail Records) and the group Disciple.
 After several national and international tours, moved to Nashville, TN.
 In 2010, Micah met Travis Terrell, a friend, fellow musician and eventually, business partner.
 The two built a studio and began producing artist records, composing jingles and custom score.